-We recently commissioned a study of 2,000 people to find out more about typical BBQ etiquette and how people in the UK cater to guests that have adopted a more plant-based lifestyle.
+We recently commissioned a study of 2,000 people to find out more about typical BBQ etiquette and how Brits cater to guests that have adopted a more plant-based lifestyle.
 Turns out that 1 in 5 feel stressed when they find out that one of their guests is vegan or vegetarian.
 And 4 in 10 feel that as meat-eaters, they would struggle to know what to serve people who are not eating meat.

 So in order to put the fun back into barbecuing and get you the ‘host of the year’ prize, we’ve teamed up with DJ BBQ, the best BBQ chef and fire specialist around to show you how to create the ultimate veggie BBQ.

 A quarter of the respondents have admitted that if they must make special catering arrangements for their BBQ guests, they will buy the cheapest veggie burgers and sausages.
 And a third believe, perhaps harshly, that vegetarians and vegans should just bring their own food if attending a “carnivore’s” barbie.

 So, it’s no surprise that one in five of those who do have dietary requirements, such as an intolerance or following a vegan diet, feel the need to bring their own food and snacks at the BBQ and avoid making waves.

 Surprisingly, 30% of meat-free adults don’t mind if the person operating the grill uses the same tongs for meat and the things they’ll be eating.
 But 20% have had a falling out over the BBQ grill due to the way it was being used – with one respondent accidentally mixing up which sausages were meaty and meat-free.
 Another attended a cookout where the host wasn’t sure whether vegetarians ate fish or not.